 I hope that students learn to appreciate the world around them and the wonder of their own bodies so that they realize science is not scary but fantastic.

 The integration of lab and lecture in my anatomy courses works well.
 The two components complement each other and provide multiple ways to learn.

 Our Students & Alumni

 Dr. Slover’s passion for what she taught was evident and infectious, and my experiences with her and her encouragement motivated me so much.

 I want to do and experience everything.
 Being at a small school like Clarke helps you find your niche.
 Turns out I have many niches – sports, music, and academics.
 Clarke makes it possible for me to do everything.

-The median annual wage for environmental scientists is $69,400 in 2017, according to the U.S. Bureau of Labor Statistics.
+The median annual wage for environmental scientists and specialists was $71,360 in 2019, according to the U.S. Bureau of Labor Statistics.